Naresh-doniparti/AWS-Repository/VPC_README.md

  # Virtual Private Cloud(VPC)
  - It is an isolated network used for securely hosting your applications.
-Applications deployed in the VPC cannot be accessible to the internet.
+Applications deployed in the VPC cannot be accessible to the external world unless it is configured to do so.
  - We can customize the level of isolation we want with the help of VPC components like Subnets, ACLs which will be touched upon later.
- - For creating a VPC in AWS, you need to provide your CIDR block.
+ - For creating a VPC, you need to provide your CIDR block which tells how many IP addresses you want.
 For example, if you choose 10.0.0.0/24,  it allocates 256 IP address for our usage, which is derived from the below formula.
    ```
        2^(32-block size) = No. of IP addresses
        2^(32-24) = 2 ^ 8 = 256 IP addresses (Out of 256, some 4/5 IP addresses is used by AWS for internal purposes)
    ```
- - Let's consider, we have created a VPC, and we are allotted with 256 IP addresses, we can divide the 256 Ips into sub-networks(subnets) with equal partitions.
+ - Let's consider, we have created a VPC, and we are allotted with 256 IP addresses, we can divide the 256 IPs into sub-networks(subnets) with equal partitions.
+Next point covers what is the need of dividing them into subnets.
    - 10.0.0.0/24 can be divided into any no. of partitions we want.
 Let's consider we want to divide it into 4 partitions.
    - By applying the same formula we have used above, we can divide our VPC into 4 sub-networks of 64 block size
     ```